About the Urban Paddlers

 “We survive.
 We learn.
 We paddle.” –Don Starkell, Paddle to the Amazon

-Brian Jackson is a technology journalist who lives in Toronto.
-When he’s not covering I.T. conferences, reviewing gadgets, or interviewing Canada’s hottest tech startups, he prefers to be paddling.
+Brian Jackson is a technology analyst and former journalist who lives in Toronto.
+When he’s not nerding out about tech, he prefers to be paddling.
 Brian is an experienced canoe tripper and former ORCKA instructor.
-He’s paddled through many Ontario parks and crown land destinations, including Algonquin Park, Massassauga Park, the Leslie Frost Centre, the Black River, Magnetawan, and more.
+He’s paddled through many Ontario parks and crown land destinations, including Algonquin Park, The Massassauga, the Leslie Frost Centre, the Black River, Magnetawan, and more.

 Cassandra Jowett is a marketing professional who works at a software company in Toronto.
 Her love of the great outdoors first started at the base of the Rocky Mountains when her parents took her camping as a baby.
 It blossomed as an adult when Brian began taking her canoe tripping across the rocky, wind-swept shores of southern Ontario.